Toggle: English / Spanish

 - You have weakness with your muscle spasm.

-Even if your spasms are not severe, your health care provider can help you change your exercise program to reduce the risk of spasms in the future.
+Even if your spasms are not severe, your provider can help you change your exercise program to reduce the risk of spasms in the future.

 - Stretch to improve your flexibility.